-Parathyroid Gland: This gland secretes hormones which help regulate calcium levels in the body.
+Parathyroid Gland: This gland secretes hormones that help regulate calcium levels in the body.

 Thyroid Gland: The thyroid gland is responsible for secreting thyroid hormones and calcitonin that regulate metabolism and calcium absorption,

-Adrenal Gland: The hormones secreted by Adrenal gland regulate cortisol and stress hormones, a hormone responsible for raising blood glucose level.
+Adrenal Gland: The hormones secreted by the Adrenal gland regulate cortisol and stress hormones, a hormone responsible for raising blood glucose levels.

 Pancreas: Pancreas produces insulin in the body, a hormone that maintains blood sugar levels.

 Testes and Ovaries: Testes are responsible for the production of sperm.
 Just like testes, ovaries are the glands that produce female sex hormones.